ethantsaox/ethantsaox/README.md

 ## Hi there 👋

 Hello, I'm Ethan, a student learning about data analysis, reporting, query optimization, database design, and machine learning.
+I'm especially interested in the intersection of data science and sports performance, e-commerce, and engineering frameworks.

 - Querying data and performing data analysis using SQL.
 - Proficient in JupyterLab/Notebook and various visualization tools